eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/_review.md

             - STM
         correct_answer: 3
         explanation: >
-            Armv9-A processor use an ETE to trace instruction execution.
+            To trace instruction execution, a Armv9-A core uses an ETE.